-In a large bowl, mix together the flax mixture, coconut sugar, soft coconut oil, and vanilla.
+- In a large bowl, mix together the flax mixture, soft coconut oil, vanilla, and coconut sugar.

-Using a tablespoon, scoop equal amounts onto the baking sheet(s).
+- Using a tablespoon (or a medium sized cookie scoop), scoop equal amounts onto the baking sheet(s).
 Flatten slightly.
 Leave enough space around each cookie, they will spread a little as they bake.